 FURTHER COMMENTS——————–Information regarding this venue is limited.

 It is more than a decade now since the surrounds of Swansea last hosted Greyhound Racing, after the Fforest-Fach flapping track closed in 2007.
 Yet research throughout the sports pioneering years reveals that there was as many as two other greyhound tracks that once operated in the area.
 The first one that appears in early newspapers is the one at Glais, a small village located just five miles north west of Swansea city centre.
 The venue’s originally site had been nothing more than grazing land situated on the northern banks of the River Tawe, but by the late 1880’s had developed in a sports recreation ground.
 Newspaper clipping confirms that the venue had a huge stand which overlooked a horse racecourse and trotting circuit.
 But it is during 1928 that the venue is brought to our attention, when it opened up as an NGRC licensed greyhound track.
 The Glais Stadium staged its inaugural meeting on the 7th of July 1928, when a crowd of 5,000 attended a seven race event in glorious weather conditions.
-It is known that the first greyhound to win a race there was Paddy Braun, whose prize happened to be “The Glais Cup” which had been contested over the 525 yard trip.
-Yet the venture seemed short lived, as a newspaper cutting from the 18th of October 1928 reports that the Welsh Racing & Athletics Association Limited, who happened to be company promoting the sport, was wound up in a Swansea County Court.
+It is known that the first greyhound to win a race there was Paddy Baun, whose prize happened to be “The Glais Opening Plate” which had been contested over the 525 yard trip.
+Yet the venture seemed short lived, as the 1928 NGRC Calendar revealed that the venue had staged its last meeting on the 8th of September 1928, and that all the greyhounds Stud books had been surrendered to the NGRC office.
+And To confirm this, a newspaper cutting from the 18th of October 1928 reports that the Welsh Racing & Athletics Association Limited, who happened to be company promoting the sport, was wound up in a Swansea County Court.
 No further details are found regarding Greyhound Racing at Glais, although the venue still remained in position according to a 1935 Ordnance Survey map, which also indicated that it consisted of a large grandstand situated on its southern boundary.
 Today, the site of the old stadium is clearly untraceable, its foundations lying somewhere beneath the fairways of the Tawe Vale Golf Club, which now hides itself behind a bowling club situated very close to the interchange of the A4067 and the B4291.